zamojski/TowerCollector/README.md

 # Tower Collector
 Join the OpenCellID community and collect cell towers' locations from your area!

-The app is designed to help map the extent of mobile phone network coverage of GSM/UMTS/LTE/CDMA cell towers using GPS locations.
-This is accomplished by reading GPS coordinates and identifiers of mobile network transmitters in regular intervals.
-Collected information is saved on your phone's storage and can be uploaded directly to the [OpenCellID](http://opencellid.org) database.
-It is also possible to collect measurements for private purposes and export them to CSV or GPX files.
+Tower Collector gives you opportunity to contribute to [OpenCellID.org](https://opencellid.org/) and [Mozilla Location Services](https://location.services.mozilla.com/) projects by uploading GPS locations of GSM/UMTS/LTE/CDMA cell towers from your area.
+The measurements help map the extent of mobile phone network coverage.
+You can use the app to collect data for personal purposes and export them to CSV or GPX files.

 # How to Get